 We assume you haven’t got all year, so once you have dealt with the nuisance of having to pay for a local driving licence, you will be able to start exploring.

-- Fig-tree Drive – is one of those must see picture-postcard locations – except it isn’t just one single spot, so a car will let you enjoy it at your pace.
+- Fig-tree Drive – is one of those must see picture-postcard locations.
+A car will let you enjoy it at your pace.

 - Fuel costs: Although Antigua car hire costs are expensive, the small size of the island means you are unlikely to spend much on fuel.

-- Roads: The quality of roads in Antigua is generally quite poor – lots of bumps and potholes.
+- Roads: The quality of roads in Antigua is generally quite poor.
+Be prepared for lots of bumps and potholes.

-- Transport provided: Most resorts will offer excursions to a range of different beaches, and transfers to and from the airport should also be provided.
+- Transport provided: Most resorts will offer excursions to a range of different beaches.

 - Rum: Antigua means plenty of rum – and rum punch does not mix with driving.

 - Shirley Heights: Perhaps the most famous weekly event on Antigua is the Sunday party at Shirley Heights, above English Harbour.
-A car will take you there and back, but then again so will a taxi, or any number of bus options, provided by the hotel, or flagged down locally.
+A car will take you there and back, but then again so will a taxi.
+So will any number of bus options, provided by the hotel, or flagged down locally.
 All of these other options are much more lively!